rozdolsky33/ocloud/README.md

 ### Networking: Load Balancer commands

-Manage and explore Load Balancers in the configured compartment.
+Explore Load Balancers in the configured compartment.
 You can:
 - Get paginated lists with optional extra columns using --all (-A)
 - Search using fuzzy, prefix, token, and substring matching across multiple fields
 - Launch an interactive list (TUI) to search and select a Load Balancer